MarcL/marclittlemore.com/_posts/2017-04-01-running-a-code-club.md

 *Tip: If children have problems, ask them questions about their code.
 Try not to immediately offer solutions.
 They'll often work it out themselves.*

-* Some children said it was fun
-  * My son's friend's mum said "it was awesome, he can't wait for next week"
 * Y2 - Ghost Catcher
   * Negative numbers are hard
   * Scratch doesn't fit onto a screen on smaller laptops